Sidelobe/HyperBuffer/README.md

 ![](https://img.shields.io/badge/C++14-header--only-blue.svg?style=flat&logo=c%2B%2B)
 ![](https://img.shields.io/badge/dependencies-STL_only-blue)

-The main use case for this container is to hold dynamically-allocated N-dimensional datasets in memory and provide convenient access to it, while minimizing performance/memory overhead and avoid unnecessary dynamic allocation.
+This container was designed to hold dynamically-allocated N-dimensional datasets in memory and provide convenient access to it, while minimizing performance/memory overhead as well as using a single allocation for all the data.

-## Usage Example
+### Usage Example
 ```cpp
 HyperBuffer<float, 2> buffer2D (2, 5);